keycube/bbk3/README.md

 # Code

 To code, I used the Arduino IDE.
-I put the code "BBK3.ino" as an example.
+I coded the code "BBK3.ino" as an example.

 **- Connection**: The latter creates a Bluetooth connection to be able to connect.